torvalds/linux/Documentation/RCU/torture.rst

 ================

 Although kvm.sh is quite useful, its testing is confined to a single system.
-It is not all that hard to use your favorite framework to cause (say) 5 instances of kvm.sh to run on your 5 systems, but this will very likely unnecessarily rebuild kernels.
+It is analt all that hard to use your favorite framework to cause (say) 5 instances of kvm.sh to run on your 5 systems, but this will very likely unnecessarily rebuild kernels.
 In addition, manually distributing the desired rcutorture scenarios across the available systems can be